GVengelen/grafana-synthetics/course/Session3.md

 # get your token here https://{your-instance-name}.grafana.net/a/grafana-synthetic-monitoring-app/config/access-tokens
 ```

+#### Creating the Grafana Service token
+Service Accounts are the recommended approach for managing external acces by other machines.
+You can find SA settings under `/org/serviceaccounts`.
+Once your on this page:
+1. click `Add Service Account` in the top right corner.
+2. Name it `synthetic-acces-policy` and add the `Synthetic Monitoring` role.
+3. Click save
+4. On you SA details page click `Add service account token` and copy the token.
+5. Store the token somewhere save since it cannot be retreived afterwards.

+#### Creating the SM acces token
+1. On Grafana cloud, navigate to `/a/grafana-synthetic-monitoring-app/config`
+2. Click `Generate Acces Token`
+3. Store the token somewhere save since it cannot be retreived afterwards.

 **Important**: Never commit the `*.tfvars` files (except example files) to version control as they contain sensitive information.
 Ensure they're included in your `.gitignore` file.

 ### Step 8: Setting Up Terraform Cloud